Topics

 When dieting, temporarily reducing the caloric intake to lose weight means reducing the "fertilizer" in the example of a plant.
 However, it is only a temporary weight loss, and you will likely return to your original weight when you start eating a normal diet again (the rebound effect).

-Moreover, the reason why each time some people diet, they rebound and gain more weight than before is that skipping meals or eating light meals (not enough vegetables) can lead to intestinal starvation, which can further increase your base weight.
+Moreover, the reason why each time some people diet, they rebound and gain more weight than before is that skipping meals or eating light meals (not enough vegetables) can lead to intestinal starvation, which can further increase your set-point weight.

 (2) More muscle, too

-When a fat person loses body fat, the chest and thighs are thick and very muscular.
+When a fat person loses body fat, they often have a thick, muscular chest or thighs.
 After body fat is gained, would the muscles around the chest and neck thicken to support that weight?
+(This varies widely from person to person.)

 (3) Cause-and-effect reverse phenomenon

-The increased intake of nutrients as a whole, including protein, creates a positive cycle of energy, which leads to the following phenomena.
-Digestive enzymes, hormones, etc. are also made from proteins (amino acids), which may increase the ability to digest food and increase the appetite.
+Since digestive enzymes, hormones, etc. are also made from proteins (amino acids), it could enhance the ability to digest food and potentially bring about changes in the hormonal systems that regulate appetite and other functions.
 So, it is no wonder that people with larger bodies or stronger stomachs generally eat more than others.

 There exists a cause-and-effect reversal phenomenon: people do not gain weight because they eat more, but because the bigger they are, the hungrier they become, and in turn, they eat more.